Occupy movement: Social media

 Responses to the movement from celebrities were both in-person and online.
 Some find it controversial that rich celebrities made appearances at the Occupy Wall Street Movement, but Kanye West justified his appearance as helping give power back to the people.
-Other celebrities such as Yoko Ono, Mark Ruffalo, and Michael Moore tweeted and showed their support.

 Many hold that the success of OWS has led to the success of Bernie Sanders and his political platform, disrupting the political conversation about environmental impact and economic equality.
 Some believe that there was social media blockage of Sanders' presidential campaign, in favor of more airtime for Donald Trump and Hillary Clinton.
-During the 2016 Presidential Election, people used the #BernieBlackout hashtag to boost awareness around the unfair usage of popular media to favor some presidential candidates over others.

 Chronology of events

 The WikiLeaks endorsed news site WikiLeaks Central began promoting the idea of a "US Day of Rage," on 10 March 2011.
 The Canadian editor-in-chief Heather Marsh modeled the concept after the Days of Rage being held at that time in the Middle East and North Africa.
 Early promotion by the WikiLeaks Twitter and blog was reported as being instrumental in the group's success.
-It was renamed Occupy Wall Street after the idea publicized on an email list and online blog on 13 July 2011 by Vancouver-based non-profit Canadian group Adbusters.
+It was renamed Occupy Wall Street after the idea publicized on an email list on 13 July 2011 by Vancouver-based non-profit Canadian group Adbusters.
 The Occupy Wall Street protests began on 17 September 2011 in downtown Manhattan.
 On 9 October 2011, activists in cities in over 25 countries repeated calls for a global protest on 15 October.
 A list of events for 15 October included 951 cities in 82 countries.
 On 15 October events were held in many cities worldwide.